YShu7/Data-Cleansing/Project Proposal.md

 ​	4a1.
 User is directed to admin page

 4b.
-The user account is admin account
+The user account is non-admin account

 ​	4b1.
 User is directed to user page